Blog · By The Packaging Vista Team · June 20, 2026

 Requirements vary by product, but a retail cosmetic label generally shows:

-• The product identity (what it is) on the front panel.
+- The product identity (what it is) on the front panel, also called the principal display panel.

 Ingredient declarations (INCI)

 Retail cosmetics must list ingredients using INCI (International Nomenclature of Cosmetic Ingredients) names, ordered from most to least by amount.
+Ingredients present at one percent or less can be listed in any order after the others, and color additives appear at the end.
 On small packages this is the hardest part to fit legibly, so plan the panel space for it early – it is a common reason a dieline needs adjusting.
+If a product is too small to hold the full list, the rules allow certain alternatives, such as a tag, tape, or accompanying card, which we can build into the packaging design.

 What MoCRA changed

 The Modernization of Cosmetics Regulation Act (MoCRA), enacted in 2022, added requirements for many cosmetic businesses – including facility registration, product listing, safety substantiation, and adverse-event reporting, with fragrance-allergen labeling addressed through rulemaking.
-It is the biggest update to US cosmetics regulation in decades, so check how it applies to your business.
+It is the biggest update to US cosmetics regulation in decades.
+Small businesses may qualify for some exemptions, but those exemptions do not cover every product type, so check how MoCRA applies to your specific business and product line before you commit artwork to print.

 This article is general information, not legal advice.
 Verify current FDA and MoCRA requirements for your specific product before you print.